Quick Overview

 Cross-Cultural Variation

 Most early social media and mental health research was conducted in Western, English-speaking countries.
 Recent cross-cultural studies have revealed important differences.
 In collectivist cultures, social media use patterns and their mental health effects differ significantly from those observed in individualist Western societies.
-A 2025 multi-country study found that social media-related distress was highest in countries with the greatest gap between online presentation and offline reality — suggesting that cultural norms around authenticity and self-presentation mediate the impact of social media on well-being.
+A 2025 multi-country study found that social media-related distress was highest in countries with the greatest gap between online presentation and offline reality.
+Suggesting that cultural norms around authenticity and self-presentation mediate the impact of social media on well-being.

 Legislative and Regulatory Developments